mrkale/gbj_ds18b20/README.md

 ## isAlarmLow(), isAlarmHigh(), isAlarm()

 #### Description
-Appropriate method checks if selected device meets condition for low or high alarm or some of them detected right before.
+Corresponding method checks if selected device meets condition for low or high alarm or some of them detected right before.
 - Before calling corresponding method the method [alarms()](#alarms) should be called in order to detect alarm conditions.
 Usually it is called as an input parameter.
 - A method without input parameter evaluates result of recent operation, which should be the method [alarms()](#alarms).